include-cpp/include-cpp.github.io/index.md

 Everyone who supports our goals, whether a member of any under-represented groups or not, is welcome to participate in any way - see [What can I do?](/what-can-i-do/) Many of our leaders and contributors are allies and we are grateful for all they do.
 If you want C++ to be more welcoming and inclusive, you'll be welcomed and included.

+You can find out more from Sy Brand's DevRelCon London 2019 talk ["Lessons learned creating an inclusive space in a decades old community"](https://devrel.net/community/lessons-learned-creating-an-inclusive-space-in-a-decades-old-community).

 ## What do we do?

 We provide: